 The CMA’s proposals to improve the banking market include:

 - Plans to improve overdraft arrangements, with alerts to warn people about to slip into overdrafts and proposals to require banks to disclose the maximum unarranged overdraft fees they charge per month

 - New online comparison tools and more prompts to encourage people to switch

 - Plans to improve the current account switching switching service

-Our Director of Campaigns and Communications, Vickie Sheriff, said:
+Our Director of Policy and Campaigns, Alex Neill, said:

 Two of the big banks have come out in support of our Better Banks campaign, which calls on the industry to deliver better everyday banking for their customers.